ssec/polar2grid/doc/source/getting_started.rst

 The |project| software bundle comes with a wrapper script for the :ref:`Custom Grid Utility <util_p2g_grid_helper>` for easily creating |project| grid definitions over a user determined longitude and latitude region.
 Once these definitions have been created, they can be provided to geo2grid.sh.
-To run the utility scrip from the software bundle wrapper run:
+To run the utility script
+from the software bundle wrapper run:

 .. ifconfig:: not is_geo2grid